 Holder of the Chair Excellence

 Bill Kettinger is a Professor and the FedEx Chair of Excellence in MIS at the Fogelman College of Business and Economics at The University of Memphis.
-He previously served as Professor of Information System and Moore Foundation Fellow at the Moore School of Business of the University of South Carolina.
-He teaches global IT management and IS research methods in the International Masters of Business Administration (IMBA) and MIS PhD programs and in executive development programs both domestically and abroad.
-Professor Kettinger also has regularly taught in the MBA programs at IMD in Lausanne Switzerland, Wirtschaftsuniversität Wien, Vienna Austria and at the Tecnologico de Monterrey in Mexico.
-He has won several college teaching awards; most recently he was recognized as the 2006 IMBA Vienna program's outstanding professor.
+He previously served as Professor of Information Systems and Moore Foundation Fellow at the Moore School of Business of the University of South Carolina.
+He has taught global IT management and IS research methods in International Masters of Business Administration (IMBA) and MIS PhD programs and in executive development programs both domestically and abroad.
+Professor Kettinger has regularly taught in the MBA programs at IMD in Lausanne Switzerland, in Vienna, Austria and at the Tecnologico de Monterrey in Mexico.
+He has won numerous teaching awards.
+In 2013, he was awarded a Fulbright Professorship to Wirtschaftsuniversität Wien, Vienna Austria.

-Bill has over 25 years consulting experience in both the public and private sectors with such organizations as Accenture, AT&T, Cambridge Technology Partners, IBM, Bose, Renaissance Interactive and Philips N.V.
-He has been the recipient on numerous awards such the Society of Information Management's best paper award honoring outstanding work in the field of information systems.
+Bill has over 30 years consulting experience in both the public and private sectors with such organizations as Accenture, AT&T, Cambridge Technology Partners, IBM, Bose, Renaissance Interactive and Philips.
+He has been the recipient of numerous research awards such as th Society of Information Management's best paper award honoring outstanding work in the field of information systems.
 He also directed a SIM Advanced Practice Council multi-year international study of the business drivers of IT value.
-Bill served as Assistant Dean for the USC Business School from 1988 to 1993 and has been the principal investigator on several million dollars worth of grants.
+Bill served as Assistant Dean for the USC Business School from 1988 to 1993 and has been the principal investigator on several million dollars' worth of grants and gifts.
 He also served as the Director of the USC Center of Information Management and Technology Research from 1993-2004.
 He received his Ph.D. and an M.S. from the University of South Carolina and an M.P.A. from the University of Massachusetts at Amherst and a B.S. from Northeastern University.
-He can be reached by (voice) 901-233-9404, (fax) 902-678-4151 or e-mail at firstname.lastname@example.org